areenkh/areenkh/README.md

 ## 🌟 Hi, this is areenkh!

-🎓 PhD CS student at Brandeis University, formerly an undergraduate researcher at Brandeis University (CS & Physics)
+🎓 PhD CS student at Tulane University, formerly an undergraduate researcher at Brandeis University (CS & Physics)
 🧑‍🔬 Research on accessibility, data visualization, and HCI
 ❤️ Love cats and Arabic coffee
 💻 More about me: [www.areenkh.com](https://www.areenkh.com)